Warning, the word I appears a bunch!

-The time I spend trying to be certain of the solidity of things and thoughts the more suffering I have.
+The time I spend trying to be certain of the solidity of things and thoughts, the more suffering I have.
 When I bathe in the uncertainty of everything including myself, while it is bewildering, it is liberating.
 When I sit a look closely, there is nothing I can cling to with certainty.
-I was asked to challenge myself as to where my thoughts began and where the went when they left.
-I was challenged by my teachers to show that my thoughts and emotions were mine to possess by adhering to happy thoughts and pleasant emotions.
+Buddhist teachers challenged me to find where my thoughts began and where they went when they left.
+I can not.
+I was challenged by my teachers to prove that my thoughts and emotions were mine to own/control by adhering only to happy thoughts and pleasant emotions.
 I accepted the challenge and discovered I could not successfully cling to my thoughts or emotions.
+None of us can.

 “I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live by the light that I have.
 I must stand with anybody that stands right, and stand with him while he is right, and part with him when he goes wrong.”
 Abraham Lincoln.

 If I fail to stand for what I believe I would fail to be who I think I am.
 When I act mindlessly, not mindfully, when acting selfishly not selflessly, and when my intentions are unwholesome, then I am not who I want to be.